LMBishop/Quests/docs/configuration/global-configurations.md

       # <name of macro>: <string value of macro>
       top-bar: "&6---&7---&6---"

-To use these in your quests, simply reference it by using `<$m name-of-macro $m>`.
+To use these in your quests, reference it by using `<$m name-of-macro $m>`.
 Macro names **cannot have spaces**.

 For example, to use the `top-bar` macro in `example-quest.yml`: